 What Are the Benefits of Data-Driven Attribution?

-Data-driven attribution helps marketers better understand how customers interact with their brands across various channels and marketing programs, and how each touchpoint contributes to conversion.
+The main benefit is that it helps marketers better understand how customers interact with their brands across various channels and marketing programs, and how each touchpoint contributes to conversion.
 With a clear view of the entire customer journey, marketers can quickly analyze the performance of every touchpoint to determine how effective each step of the campaign is.

 Data-driven attribution requires a robust platform that can quickly automate the analytics and provide useful reports for internal sharing.
 Gathering the data is just the first step in making sound marketing decisions.
 Until that data transforms into actionable items that the marketing team can leverage and improve upon, its value will not be fully realized.
 That’s why the reporting section of your attribution platform is a vital element to assess before signing on to a specific solution.
 Reports should be easy to understand to ensure your entire company can make sense of the findings and get on board with your marketing efforts.